Making the transition from Military to Commercial aviation

 The first hurdle to cross is the ATPL ground school exams.
 For rotary pilots to be able to commence these you must have the requisite PPL i.e PPL(A) for fixed wing exams.
 Fast Jet and Multi-Engine pilots, do not require the PPL(A) to be able to commence the training for the ATPL exams.
 We recommend service pilots to complete their ground school with Bristol Ground School.
 They’re an exceptionally well run school that will provide you with the preparation you need, not just to pass the exams, but to attain high marks.
 They’re also well set up for service personnel and are ELCAS friendly, so the process will cost you a fraction of the course price.
 Ideally, complete the exams with 2 years to exit, but at the very least, you really want them completed before you take your option/PVR.
 If you don’t manage this, then don’t worry, but it will mean that you’ll be working rather frantically during those final months when your energy should be focused on job applications.

 With the exams complete, start applying for jobs and book a course with a flying school to complete the practical training: CPL, MEP, MEIR.
-UKFlying run courses only for military pilots from 7 different locations using modern glass cockpit DA-42 aircraft.
-The courses are tailored to individual needs and always use every available credit, which in turn keeps the cost down and the duration short.
+Look for courses that are tailored to individual needs and always use every available credit, which in turn keeps the cost down and the duration short.
 The credits can vary widely as there are a number of dispensations that you may be entitled to take advantage of depending on where you were awarded your wings and your operational type.
-UKFlying is the organisation we recommend for service leavers, with expert instructors from military flying backgrounds who understand the requirements you need.
-Details of the different training schools can be found on their website.

 With the licences complete, the job search starts in earnest.
 Ideally, start the process before you even do the practical training.
 Most airlines tend to recruit for short periods, so take the opportunity whilst the doors are open.
 The application process is very different to joining the military and it does vary throughout the industry.
 The consistent aspect throughout all airlines is that you will sit some form of maths test/aptitude test, a competency based interview, group exercise and simulator assessment.